 First off, yes sunshine is good and healthy.
 The sun’s rays create a natural oil in a dogs skin (as well as ours), and the radiation helps to break down the oil to produce Vitamin D (which helps with the maintenance of bones and teeth).

 Rubbing it on their nose, belly, ears and bald patches will help protect them from the harsh rays.
-Make sure to use either children sunscreen or sunscreen for pets.
+Make sure to use either child sunscreen or sunscreen for pets.
 Some sunscreens contain zinc oxide, which can cause anemia.
 So you’ll want to stay away from any products that contain that ingredient.

 You also need to be vigilant and keep your pet cool.
 I can’t tell you how many times we’ve seen someone jogging on the side of the road and the dog is struggling to keep up with them!
 It’s not because the dog is out of shape either, it’s because the heat is too darn unbearable.

 Dogs with dark fur or longer coats will have a much more difficult time during the summer.
 If you insist on taking your pet with you to exercise, make sure you carry some ice water and a bowl for them.
-Every so often make a stop and take a water break.
+Every so often makes a stop and take a water break.
 Remember, you aren’t the only one that needs water.

 Another important fact you’ll need to take great care of is your pup’s paws.
-Many people believe that the pads of a dogs paws are indestructible and that couldn’t be more false.
+Many people believe that the pads of a dog’s paws are indestructible and that couldn’t be more false.
 They are as sensitive as our feet.

 So if it’s too hot for you to go barefoot on the asphalt/concrete, then it’s too hot for your pet.
-Try to keep your activities on grassy areas, if you are unable to do so, then you can either put your little one in a stroller (we do this for our fur kids) or have them wear some dog boots (they are so adorable).
+Try to keep your activities on grassy areas; if you are unable to do so, then you can either put your little one in a stroller (we do this for our fur kids) or have them wear some dog boots (they are so adorable).